jeyabalajis/aws-certified-sa-pro-notes/docs/compute/ecs_lambda.md

 > Provisioned concurrency – Provisioned concurrency initializes a requested number of execution environments so that they are prepared to respond immediately to your function's invocations.
 Note that configuring provisioned concurrency incurs charges to your AWS account.

+Can set a “reserved concurrency” at the function level (=limit)
+• Each invocation over the concurrency limit will trigger a “Throttle”

 ### Asynchronous processing
 > Lambda – Asynchronous Invocation: S3, SNS, CloudWatch Events
 > Configure a dead letter queue (DLQ) on AWS Lambda to give you more control over message handling for all asynchronous invocations, including those delivered via AWS events (S3, SNS, IoT, etc).